 Mrs Lamond, Headteacher and Miss Shaw, the ICT subject leader take responsibility for online safety at St Mary and St Chad First School.

-The e- safety policy and related policies are reviewed annually by our e-safety committee, which includes some children, school governor - Mrs Jessica Timmins and some staff.
+The E- safety policy and related policies are reviewed annually by our E-safety committee, which includes some pupils, school governor - Mrs Jessica Timmins and some staff.

 Our School Online Safety Rules are -

 Always ask an adult before using the internet